OpenSAGE/opensage.github.io/posts/water_rendering/water_rendering.md

 *<center>Figure 2: Camera For Refraction Rendering</center>*

 ## Waves
 This is done at shader level either via vertex or fragment.
-Many techniques could be used here including DuDv mapping, bump mapping, nomral mapping, etc.
+Many techniques could be used here including DuDv mapping, bump mapping, normal mapping, etc.
 We'll using only fragment for this implementation.

-**DuDv Mapping** is simply a directoinal distortion map usually derived from a normal map.
-It only has R and G channels for offsetting U and V vaules of the texture.
-This creates ripple effect on the surface.
+**DuDv Mapping** is simply a directional distortion map usually derived from a normal map.
+It only has R and G channels for offsetting U and V values of the texture.
+This creates ripple effects on the surface.
 ![DuDv Map](./wdudv.jpg)
 *<center>Figure 3: Sample DvDu Map</center>*

-**Normal Mapping** is an extensive bump map uses for lighting calculation.
+**Normal Mapping** is an extensive bump map used for lighting calculation.
 Having all RGB channels, they are represented as XYZ directions.
-This creates the illusion of detailed surface without having a lot of polygons.
+This creates the illusion of a detailed surface without having a lot of polygons.
 ![Normal Map](./wnormal.jpg)
 *<center>Figure 4: Sample Normal Map</center>*

 ## Caustics
 This is also done at shader level as well using fragment.
 The simplest and the only way I know how to do is using animated textures.
 By having a set of pre-baked textures, one can animate it to simulate the effects of caustics.
-At higher level of shadering, I assume one may simulate casutics from the movement of the waves and direction of the lightsource.
+At higher level of shadering, I assume one may simulate caustics from the movement of the waves and direction of the lightsource.

 In a nutshell, you use add blending to apply the animated textures to terrain and objects under the water plane with respect to the depth of said subjects.
 The deeper the subject, the more transparent the apply should be.
 ![Caustics Map](./cause.png)